gazebosim/gz-physics/tutorials/05_plugin_loading.md

 At the top of the file `hello_world_loader.cc`, we include the headers that will be used in our code.
 After the `std` C++ libraries are the `Loader.hh` and `PluginPtr.hh`, which provides main functionalities for loading physics plugins and plugin pointers.
-Next includes from \ref ignition::physics are the tools for retrieving \ref ignition::physics::Feature "Feature" and
+Next includes from \ref gz::physics are the tools for retrieving \ref gz::physics::Feature "Feature" and
-\ref ignition::physics::Entity "Entity" from physics plugins (please refer to
+\ref gz::physics::Entity "Entity" from physics plugins (please refer to
 \ref physicsplugin "Understanding the physics plugin" tutorial for their design concepts).